 Here are some considerations:

 - What is the climate you usually drive in and the most severe conditions you face?
-Tires in Tucson will face totally different conditions than those in Florida.
+Tires in Tucson will face totally different conditions than those in another climate.

 - What is your personal driving style?
 High-performance requiring superior traction as you hug corners or a more cushioned, relaxed ride?
 Be honest about what you want in your ride.